Sōshi-kaimei

-Sōshi-kaimei (創氏改名) was a policy of pressuring Koreans under Japanese rule to adopt Japanese names and identify as such.
+(創氏改名, Sōshi-kaimei) was a policy of pressuring Koreans under Japanese rule to adopt Japanese names and identify as such.
 The primary reason for the policy was to forcibly assimilate Koreans, as was done with the Ainu and the Ryukyuans.
-The Sōshi-kaimei has been deemed by historians as one of the many aspects of cultural genocide that the Japanese attempted to impose on their non-Japanese territories.
+The sōshi-kaimei has been deemed by historians as one of the many aspects of cultural genocide that the Japanese attempted to impose on their non-Japanese territories.

 It consisted of two parts.
 The first was the 1939 Ordinance No. 19, which required sōshi, literally "creation of a family name" (氏, shi); see bon-gwan.
 The second was the 1940 Ordinance No. 20, which permitted kaimei (change of one's given name).
 These ordinances, issued by Governor-General Jirō Minami, effectively reversed an earlier government order which forbade Koreans to take up Japanese names.

 Order No. 124

 In 1909, the Korean Empire established a civil registration law, starting the creation of a modern family registry system.
 With regard to the recording of details about women such as the father's surname, age, and connection to the registry holder, due to attention that needed to be given to avoiding conflict with Korean customs, the drafting of the law was not completed until April 1910, just before the annexation of Korea.
 By that time, a portion of Koreans had already registered Japanese-style names and the like, which generated confusion.
 As a result, on the basis of memoranda such as Order No. 124, "Document regarding name changes by Koreans" issued by the Governor-General of Korea on November 11, 1911, the use by Koreans of "names which might be mistaken for those of native Japanese" was no longer permitted, and strict controls were placed on the registration of Japanese-style names for newborn children.
 Additionally, Koreans who had registered Japanese-style names there were required to revert to their original names.